How Using <fieldset> and <legend> Improves SEO & Accessibility

 Final Thoughts

-is a small change with big benefits—better accessibility, improved user experience, and a slight SEO boost.
+Using <fieldset> and <legend> is a small change with big benefits—better accessibility, improved user experience, and a slight SEO boost.
 Plus, it's easy to implement!